-Mistakes include putting the wrong medication in the prescription container (wrong medication, right label) and dispensing the correct medication but at the wrong dosage.
+Mistakes at a pharmacy include putting the wrong medication in the prescription container (wrong medication, right label) and dispensing the correct medication but at the wrong dosage.
 And pharmacists can give a patient a medication intended for another patient (right medication, right label, wrong patient).

 Patient harm from wrong medications.